thejimmyg/express-public-files-overlays/README.md

 ## Configuration

+The components in this package make use of the `app.locals.publicFiles` namespace.
+The `preparePublicFiles()` function helps set up the data structure correctly.

 Configuration environment variables for the example.

 * `PUBLIC_FILES` - JSON-encoded mapping of URL paths to serve static files at, and the directories to look in for each file under that path. e.g. `{"/public/js": ["./jquery/", "./react"], "/theme": ["./static"]}`